42BR Barristers pupil barrister recruitment

 In terms of 42BR’s location, they are situated just around the corner from Lincoln’s and Gray’s Inns and, after a very recent move, are crushing cases from a swanky modern premises.
 The new chambers is “specially designed” with “every member of chambers involved in deciding what we wanted in our new premises, what sort of workspaces, technology and design.”
 This barrister-led refurbishment, we’re told, has resulted in an environment that can only be described as “lush”, although others have added “highly functional”, “extremely well-equipped”, and “the perfect mixture of modern interior work spaces with historic exterior” to the list.
 Some juniors even go as far as to suggest they “very much enjoy” coming into chambers.
 Alongside the luxury coffee machines, law students will be particularly excited to hear that the stationary room is, “almost tantalisingly”, open for barristers to dip into.

-Whilst the building is great, the award for most popular member of chambers at 42BR has to go to Ronnie Gurr, IT manager.
+Whilst the building is great, the award for most popular staff member at 42BR has to go to Ronnie Gurr, IT manager.
 He is described by barristers as “excellent”, “dedicated”, and “a superstar who patiently deals with every query.”
 The overall IT support receives similar praise, with juniors very happy with the “timely” and “prompt” support on offer “24/7”.
 There is also regular training on offer to ensure safety and compliance in a world with increasing cyber security risks.

 Those looking to apply for pupillage at 42BR should make their application through the Pupillage Gateway.
 Chambers typically takes on two pupils per year and offers an award of £40,000, in addition to guaranteed earnings in the second six of at least £15,000.
 Pupils can expect to see a broad range of practice areas during pupillage, and can express their preference for particular practice areas.
 This will be taken into account where possible.
 In their second six, pupils will appear in court in their own right – we hear that being on your feet around three times a week is the average – which provides fantastic advocacy experience.
 Training doesn’t stop at pupillage either, with a range of in-house and external seminars also on offer into tenancy.